tioui/Vim_Eiffel_IDE/README.md

 	:EiffelClassEdit [CLASS_NAME]
 	:ECEdit [CLASS_NAME]

-Not that if the buffer in the current window has been modified, the command will fail.
+Note that if the buffer in the current window has been modified, the command will fail.
 If you want to force to override use those command:

 	:EiffelClassEditF [CLASS_NAME]
 	:ECEditF [CLASS_NAME]